Nadal too tough for Federer, reaches 12th French final

 But for all the anticipation, in the event it was Federer’s winning streak that gave way — with no little brutality.

-Simply put, the swirling, gusty winds inside Court Philippe Chatrier far better suited the Spaniard’s style which has more safety built in, his heavily topspun shots clearing the net by some distance, and it resulted in his most one-sided grand slam triumph over Federer since beating him 6-1 6-3 6-0 here in 2008.
+Simply put, the swirling, gusty winds inside Court Philippe Chatrier far better suited the Spaniard’s style which has more safety built in, his heavily topspun shots clearing the net by some distance, and it resulted in his most one-sided Grand Slam triumph over Federer since beating him 6-1 6-3 6-0 here in 2008.

-“It’s incredible, congratulations to Roger,” Nadal said on court at the end.
-“It’s incredible to play at that level aged 37.
+“I don’t find any sparring partners... playing like Federer.
+There are no two people like Federer on this planet.
+Luckily, actually,” Nadal said.
+“It’s incredible, congratulations to Roger... incredible to play at that level aged 37.

 “He’s probably the best player in history, it’s a great pleasure to play with him.

-Tough conditions with a lot of wind, I’m very happy to be back in the final at Roland Garros which is the most important tournament in my career.”
+“Him and me know each other.
+We played many times against each other.
+But these are matches where we can always find this small plus, this additional shot.

+“And when I play against Roger, I always expect the best from him.”

+He continued: “It was just crazy.
+No excuses, but it was crazy.

+“I don’t think I played poorly in the wind today.
+It’s just it’s tough on clay.
+You know, you’ve got to try to take on the half volleys, too, all that stuff.
+It just adds to the equation.
+He’s the best clay court player, so I can accept that.
+It’s not a problem.”

-Nadal’s triumph gives him a shot of moving closer to Federer’s men’s record of 20 Grand Slam titles.
+Nadal has now won 24 of the pair’s 39 meetings, and his triumph gives him a shot of moving closer to Federer’s men’s record of 20 Grand Slam titles.
 The Spaniard sits on 17.

 To do so, however, he may need to beat world number one Novak Djokovic who himself is on 15 Grand Slam titles.
 The Serb meets Austrian fourth seed Dominic Thiem later on Friday.